JanssenProject/jans/docs/janssen-server/developer/customization/customize-web-pages.md

 a banner, logo in the common header, and copyright information in the footer.

-Upload the custom template `template.xhtml` file as [custom assets](#managing-custom-assets).This file will automatically override the built-in
-[default template file](https://github.com/JanssenProject/jans/blob/main/jans-auth-server/server/src/main/webapp/WEB-INF/incl/layout/template.xhtml).
+Upload the custom template `template.xhtml` file as [custom assets](#managing-custom-assets).
+This file will automatically override the built-in [default template file](https://github.com/JanssenProject/jans/blob/main/jans-auth-server/server/src/main/webapp/WEB-INF/incl/layout/template.xhtml).